 That’s why I suggest taking one simple action item each month that will contribute to an overall healthier financial life.
 This will make things simple while keeping you accountable year-round.

-Below the MOST important action item each month to keep your finances in shape:
+Below is the MOST important action item each month to keep your finances in shape:

 January: Review your budget and cash flow as well as your net worth statement.
 This lets you see how you did last year and if you want to make any changes for the new year.
 You have to know where you are so that you can know where you are going.
-It’s similar to how maps indicate that “you are here”, so that you can orient yourself.
+It’s similar to how maps indicate that “you are here” so you can orient yourself.
+Do this to get your finances in order.

 March: Review your investments and allocations.
-Your investment allocations may change due to changes in goals, stage of life or uneven performance.
+Your investment allocations may change due to changes in goals, stage of life, or uneven performance.
 You’ll want to make sure you are still on track for major goals such as retirement savings.
-You should also review your investments to check for options that may perform better or have lower fees and expenses.
+You should also review your investments to check for options that may perform better or have lower fees and expenses to get your finances in order.

 April: File federal and state income tax returns.
 Tax returns are due on April 15 (if April 15 is on a weekend, the IRS and individual states usually extend the due date to the following Monday but check the IRS and your state’s tax websites to confirm).
 Request extension(s) if necessary.
 States have different rules, so check with your state tax authority.
 Fines and penalties can be assessed for missing deadlines.